acmsigsoft/EmpiricalStandards/Supplements/ReviewerMisconduct.md

 ## Note

 This policy is an incomplete draft.
 It is not ready for use.
-You can suggests changes directly via pull request.
+You can suggest changes directly via pull request.

 ## Definitions